Jaypee Group

-Jaiprakash Associates Limited, commonly known as Jaypee Group, is an Indian conglomerate (Now acquired by Vedanta Group subject to CCI approval) headquartered in Noida, Uttar Pradesh, with interests in engineering, construction, power, real estate, hospitality, IT, sports and education (non-profit).
-Facing claims of Rs 57,185 crore from creditors, Allahabad bench of the National Company Law Tribunal admitted JAL for insolvency in 2024.
+Jaiprakash Associates Limited is an Indian conglomerate and the flagship company of the Jaypee Group.
+It is headquartered in Noida, Uttar Pradesh, with interests in engineering, construction, power, real estate, hospitality, IT, sports and education (non-profit).
+Facing claims of ₹57,185 crore from creditors, Allahabad bench of the National Company Law Tribunal admitted JAL for insolvency in 2024.
+The insolvency proceeding is being administered by resolution professional Bhuvan Madan of Deloitte.
+The firm is in the process of being acquired by Adani Enterprises.

 Overview

 Manoj Gaur is the elder son of Jaiprakash Gaur.
-He is the Chairman of the Jaiprakash Associates Limited.
+He is the Chairman of Jaiprakash Associates Limited.
 Jaypee has cement production and private sector hydropower company with 1,700 MW in operation.
 The Jaypee Group successfully completed projects in 18 states of India and Bhutan.
 Jaypee is the engineering and construction company for India's Yamuna Expressway, which opened 9 August 2012.

 JIL, the group flagship, has an engineering and construction wing which mostly supports Jaypee projects.
 It also has the largest land bank in India's National Capital Region, i.e., New Delhi.
 Jaypee has two thermal power plants (Bina Thermal Power plant – 500 MW and Nigrie Thermal Power Plant – 2X660 MW).